sjuarez3/nfl-rushing/README.md

 - Rails Version: 5.2.4 or >= 5.2.4.3

 1. Clone this repo to your machine
-2. Run the following command to install bundler: `gem install bundler`
+2. Run the following command to install bundler if you do not have it: `gem install bundler`
 3. Run the following command to install the gems required: `bundle`
-4. Run the following commands to initialize your local database with the data provided from the `rushing.json` file: `rails db:create db:migrate db:seed`
+4. Run the following commands to initialize your local database with the data provided from the `rushing.json` file: `rails db:reset`
 5. Run the following command to start up your local server with the app: `rails s`
-6. Now open a browser and navigate to http://localhost:3000 to see the table of rushing values
+6. Now open a browser and navigate to [http://localhost:3000] to see the table of rushing values!

 Note: To test support with approx. 10k records, I've added a file named `rushing_10k.json` with a little over 10k records.
-The seed file can be edited to point to the file with 10k records and you can run `rails db:reset` to drop/create/migrate/seed your local db with 10k records.
+The seed file can be edited to point to the file with 10k records and you can run `rails db:reset` again to drop/create/migrate/seed your local db with 10k records.